Wigan and Leigh Hospice has been providing palliative care for adult patients across Wigan Borough for over 35 years.

 - We serve a population of around 320,000 people from across Wigan and Leigh.

-- We support more than 1,000 people with a life-limiting illness every year.
+- We support more than 1,100 patients with a life-limiting illness every year.
+We also support those people closest to our patients.

-- We care for around 900 patients in their own homes or in care homes.
+- We care for around 900 patients in their own homes or in care homes every year.

 - We currently have 14 beds on the Inpatient Unit each in single rooms.

-- More than 250 patients are admitted to our Inpatient Unit every year.
+- Around 250 patients are admitted to our Inpatient Unit every year.
 Around 40% go home after receiving care.

 - Our care is not just restricted to patients with a cancer diagnosis but extends to support patients with a wide range of life-limiting illnesses such as neurological and respiratory conditions.